kajzer/py4e_dbs/Readme.md

 linked list implementation in python

 **Iterable**
 build a Basic Python Iterator

+**tracks**
+application will read an iTunes export file in XML and produce a properly normalized database

 *Made on basis of py4e.com, Udacity, python notes for professionals*